FernandoShopify/Less-clicks-More-smileys/README.md

 To-do:

-- [ ] Create original Markdown, the same for every link
+- [x ] Create original Markdown, the same for every link
 - [ ] Have the script recognize when the url is coming from  Help Center, and add "(visit)" in each language to the Markdown
 - [ ] Have the script recognize when the url is coming from  Blog, and add "(visit)" in each language to the Markdown
 - [ ] Have the script recognize when the url is coming from  Shopify Communities